entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 APIs](./entando-apis.md).
 The _app-builder_ is a React JS application and is served via node in the default deployment.
 In a quickstart deployment the _app-builder_ container is deployed in the _entando-composite-app_ multiple container pod.
-The _app-builder_ also communicates with the Component Manager via REST API to fetch information about Entando Bundles deployed to the Entando Component Repository (ECR).
+The _app-builder_ also communicates with the Component Manager via REST API to fetch information about Entando bundles deployed to the Entando Component Repository (ECR).

 * GitHub: <https://github.com/entando/app-builder/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/app-builder/>